 In accordance with the Statement of Investment Objectives and Policy Guidelines for the Sacramento Regional Transit District Retirement Plans (Investment Policy), State Street Bank performs daily investment compliance monitoring on the Plans' three (3) actively managed funds.
 As of September 30, 2019, there were no compliance warnings or alerts to be reported; therefore, the investments are in compliance with the Investment Policy.
 The final attached report includes the monitoring summary (Attachment 3).

-AVP of Finance and Treasury C:\Users\Rmatthews\AppData\Local\Temp\03-11-20 Performance_AFSCME_28299BDB.docx Page 1 of 2
+C:\Users\Rmatthews\AppData\Local\Temp\03-11-20 Performance_AFSCME_28299BDB.docx